4ms/metamodule-plugin-sdk/docs/plugin-mm-json.md

   as the same plugin when opening a patch file.
 In the example json file above, there are three aliases: "4ms-company", "4MS" and "4msVCV".
-If we open a patch file that asks for a module named "4msVCV:SuperVCO" then the MetaModule will search this plugin for the SuperVCO module.
-Brand aliases that match the brand slug of another plugin will be ignored.
-However, if two plugins happen to have the same alias, then either one might get used depending on the order that the user or autoloader loaded the plugins.
-So make sure to choose aliases that will definitely be used only by you.
+If we open a patch file that asks for a module named "4msVCV:SuperVCO" then the MetaModule will first look for a plugin called "4msVCV", and if it doesn' find that then it will scan the aliases of all plugins until it finds one that has "4msVCV" for an alias.
+  If two plugins happen to have the same alias, then either one might get used depending on the order that the plugins were loaded.
+So make sure to choose aliases that will definitely be used only by your brand.

 - `MetaModulePluginMaintainer`
 - `MetaModulePluginMaintainerEmail`